 The maximum tuition fee is the equivalent of 9 semester hours.
 Students who enroll for 9 or more hours per semester are automatically regarded as full-time students and are charged a flat full-time rate.
 Students enrolled for fewer than 9 units are charged on a per-unit basis.
 The tuition rate is subject to annual change.

 All full-time students in Arts & Sciences are charged a mandatory health fee.
-This fee gives access to Student Health Services.
+This fee gives access to Habif Health and Wellness Center.
 In addition, they must either enroll in the student health insurance plan or present proof of comparable coverage.
 Both the health fee and the health insurance premium are subject to annual change.